denizakdemir/denizakdemir.github.io/_posts/2025-07-05-portfolio-optimization.md

     ## [1] "Dataset contains 540 observations across 9 assets"

-## 4. Building the Mixed Model with Flexible Covariance Components
+## 4. Building the Mixed Model with Flexible Covariance Components {#building-the-mixed-model}

 Now we’ll build our mixed model using the `sommer` package, which allows us to specify custom variance-covariance structures.
 This is the core of